Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

-CT/MRI is also done in cases of tumor or infection.
-In case of malignancy, CT chest is done to look for metastases from a primary bone tumor
+CT/MRI is also done in cases of tumors or infections.
+In the case of malignancy, CT chest is done to look for metastases from a primary bone tumor

 MRI can reveal bone marrow signal earlier in the stress-reaction process than standard radiographs and radionuclide scanning.

-- Bone scan is the standard for the diagnosis of stress fractures
+- A bone scan is a standard for the diagnosis of stress fractures

 - More sensitive than and plain radiographs.